PetterTech/blog/content/posts/2011-09-07-mass-import-of-users-in-active-directory.md

   - script

 ---
-Tried sleeping&#8230;&#8230;That obviously didn&#8217;t work out, so here&#8217;s a guide on how to import a number of users in Active Directory and then creating and sharing out their home folder.
+Tried sleeping&#8230;&#8230;That obviously didn't work out, so here's a guide on how to import a number of users in Active Directory and then creating and sharing out their home folder.

 Note: This guide uses dsadd for creating users and cacls for setting ntfs permissions.
 Thats kind of old fashioned, I will try to write a new guide using powershell later on.